wojciechloboda/Power-Analysis/README.md

-# Companion code for the thesis results on ASCAD v1 (fixed key): Hamming-weight CPA, CA-SCA (Table-2 CNN + multi-bit CH), AA-CASCA (H2Net), and MOC.
-Layout is reorganised from the reported-result copies; function names, defaults, and training hyperparameters are unchanged.
+# Companion code for the thesis results on ASCAD

 ## Data